Iran World Heritage Sites

 |14- Atigh Great Mosque

-The fact is that the Atigh Great Mosque, the oldest mosque in Isfahan, is certainly well-known as one of the Particular historical monuments for either the Islamic history or beginning of civilization.
-However, it almost backdates to 1300 years ago (reigning time of Abbasian caliphs), and it can be noticed as a sensible and spiritual structure in many aspects that include the architectural, artistic, scientific and influential efforts in religious cultural, political and social fluctuations due to the different eras.
+The fact is that the Atigh Great Mosque, the oldest mosque in Isfahan, is certainly well-known as one of the Particular historical monuments for either Islamic history or the beginning of civilization.
+However, it almost backdates to 1300 years ago (reigning time of Abbasian caliphs), and it can be noticed as a sensible and spiritual structure in many aspects that include the architectural, artistic, scientific, and influential efforts in religious cultural, political, and social fluctuations due to the different eras.
 It has been a UNESCO World Heritage Site since 2012.

-|15- Gonbad-e Qabus (Tower), The world's tallest brick Tower
+|15- Gonbad-e Qabus (Tower), The world's tallest brick tower

 This tall tower is located at Gonbad-e Qabus city, Iran, and is a UNESCO World Heritage Site since 2012.
 It has been registered a World Heritage Site, in the tower's upcoming 1,000th anniversary.
 It laid at the city center of Gonbad-e Qabus with 72 meters (236 ft) height (including the height of the platform).